Skip to main content

 " What does he do?"
 Aarti Bai asked.

-" Mine?"
-Ajabde gulped.
-She had no idea that right outside the window a soul was eager to hear the answer as a smile curved his lips.
+"Mine?"
+Ajabdeh gulped.
+She had no idea that right outside the window, a soul was eager to hear the answer as a smile curved his lips.

 " Yes, yours... but be careful.
 Husbands these days... wherever they find beautiful young girls, they want to marry, not that you are not beautiful, they never treasure what they have... and yours, I have seen him eyeing everyone eagerly in the village, children.
 Men.
 Women... you know women?
 That Lalita... never ever let him near her...
-I have seen her look at him... " Ajabde stared confused and wide-eyed at what she should say or how she should react.
-She knew why he kept an eye on everyone and the kind of person that he was, he would never eye women but she had to agree with the lady.
+I have seen her look at him... " Ajabdeh stared confused and wide-eyed at what she should say or how she should react.
+She knew why he kept an eye on everyone, and the kind of person that he was; he would never eye women, but she had to agree with the lady.
 She sat silent, her face looked funny as the woman kept speaking of husbands and their typical behaviours, none of which she had witnessed so far.

 " She is an innocent and naive Kun..."
-He stared at her, making her stop. " She doesn't know a thing."
+He stared at her, making her stop.
+"She doesn't know a thing."

 " I know that."
 He bit his tongue as he said that.

 " How do you know?"
-She asked surprised.
+She asked, surprised.

 " You are lying."
 She said plainly as he looked surprised. " I know you were there.
 I told you I will be fine, and she is ..."